xwmx/bindle/Readme.md

 - configuration scripts.

-In order to keep everything easy to understand, the structure of a `dots`-managed repository reflects the original locations of the tracked files and the commands try to be as close to simple automation of the underlying git commands as possible.
+In order to keep everything easy to understand, the structure of a `bindle`-managed repository reflects the original locations of the tracked files and the commands try to be as close to simple automation of the underlying git commands as possible.

-`dots` is intended to compliment rather than entirely relace manual configuration and versioning.
-Sometimes a local configuration might not change for months or even years, so relearning a tool every time you want to make a configuration change could be unnecessary overhead. `dots` was designed around a logical repository directory structure that works great with or without the `dots` program.
+`bindle` is intended to compliment rather than entirely relace manual configuration and versioning.
+Sometimes a local configuration might not change for months or even years, so relearning a tool every time you want to make a configuration change could be unnecessary overhead. `bindle` was designed around a logical repository directory structure that works great with or without the `bindle` program.

-In order to be as portable as possible while still being easy to develop, `dots` is written in Bash and should work with the default Bash version on any modern unix-like system (specifically, Bash 3 and higher).
+In order to be as portable as possible while still being easy to develop, `bindle` is written in Bash and should work with the default Bash version on any modern unix-like system (specifically, Bash 3 and higher).
 [Bash "Strict Mode"](https://github.com/alphabetum/bash-boilerplate#bash-strict-mode) and [ShellCheck](http://www.shellcheck.net/about.html) are used in development to help ensure correctness.

-See [alphabetum/dotfiles](https://github.com/alphabetum/dotfiles) for an example of a configuration managed with `dots`.
+See [alphabetum/dotfiles](https://github.com/alphabetum/dotfiles) for an example of a configuration managed with `bindle`.

 ## Usage

-The basic idea is that you can add dotfiles and user scripts to the `~/.dots` respository so they can be versioned, and symbolic links are created in their original locations pointing to the versioned files.
+The basic idea is that you can add dotfiles and user scripts to the `~/.bindle` respository so they can be versioned, and symbolic links are created in their original locations pointing to the versioned files.

-The `dots` command automates much of this by automatically moving, linking, and listing the files you want to version, and it also provides shortcuts for some git operations.
-Additionally, `dots` can help version and run local configuration scripts that you might want to create, like scripts for installing local programs or libraries with package managers or scripts for setting preferences.
+The `bindle` command automates much of this by automatically moving, linking, and listing the files you want to version, and it also provides shortcuts for some git operations.
+Additionally, `bindle` can help version and run local configuration scripts that you might want to create, like scripts for installing local programs or libraries with package managers or scripts for setting preferences.

 ### Installation

-To get started, add the `dots` script to your path.
+To get started, add the `bindle` script to your path.

 #### Homebrew

 To install with homebrew, use the following command:

-    brew install alphabetum/taps/dots
+    brew install alphabetum/taps/bindle

 ### Viewing Help Information

-You can view the usage and help information by running `dots` with no arguments or with the `--help` or `-h` options.
+You can view the usage and help information by running `bindle` with no arguments or with the `--help` or `-h` options.

 ### init